Single Market Summit 2026

 In today’s geopolitical landscape, marked by growing competition among major economic blocs, Europe’s priority must be to strengthen its own economic base by completing the Single Market.
 Only by fully leveraging the scale of its 450 million consumers can the EU remain a relevant global actor, compete effectively, and build the financial and industrial capacity needed in a world where internal economic strength is the foundation of geopolitical influence.
 Deepening integration in capital, energy and telecommunications requires political courage and difficult trade-offs, yet without tackling these foundational issues, Europe’s growth and sovereignty will remain constrained.

-Framed by the Single Market 2028 campaign framework, the Summit will focus on three priority areas – Capital Markets Union, a 28th regime, and accelerated decision-making.
-It will define what success looks like for businesses and citizens and kick off a European roadshow for the second half of the year.
-Discussions aim at identifying concrete roadblocks and build momentum for immediate action and will be grounded in data – including citizen insights on expectations for competitiveness, fairness and economic opportunities – to ensure the narrative speaks beyond Brussels.
+Framed by the Single Market 2028 campaign framework, the Summit will focus on three priority areas: Savings and investments union, a 28th regime and accelerated decision-making.
+It will define what success looks like for businesses and citizens, while kicking off a European roadshow for the second half of the year.
+Discussions aim at identifying concrete roadblocks and build momentum for immediate action and will be grounded in data – including citizen insights on expectations for competitiveness, fairness and economic opportunities – to ensure the narrative resonates beyond Brussels.

-The objective is clear: move from diagnosis to delivery and show that Europe can act together.
+The objective is clear: to move from diagnosis to delivery and show that Europe can act together.

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.